Lower Bounds on the F-pure Threshold and Extremal Singularities: Geometric Properties of Extremal Singularities

 \subsection{Hyperplane Sections}

-It is easy to see that every hyperplane section of a extremal hypersurface is extremal.
+It is easy to see that every hyperplane section of {an} extremal hypersurface is extremal.
 Somewhat surprisingly, the converse is also true:

-\begin{theorem} If $X$ is an extremal hypersurface, then so is every hyperplane section.
+\begin{theorem} If $X$ is an extremal hypersurface, then so is every hyperplane section (which is not just a component of $X$).
 Conversely, if the ground field is algebraically closed and $n\geq 3$, then any hypersurface $X \subset \mathbb P^n$ with the property that all its hyperplane sections are extremal must itself be extremal. \end{theorem}

+\begin{example} The second claim of Theorem \ref{sections} is false for $n<3$.
+For example, the plane curve of characteristic two defined by the vanishing of $x^3+y^3+z^3+xyz$ is not extremal, but every hyperplane section is extremal.
+Indeed, every polynomial of degree three in two variables $x, y$ is contained in $\langle x^2, y^2\rangle$.\end{example}

 \begin{proof} Since both degree and inclusion in $\mathfrak m^{[p^e]}$ are preserved under taking the quotient by a linear form, the first statement is clear.